BYU-ECE-Software/BAIT/campaign-creation-documentation/README.md

 # Campaign Creation Documentation
-*A guide for creating a campaign that works with the BAIT system.*
+*A guide for creating a campaign that works with the BAIT system.
+Also, documentation of how the first campaign, Harvesta, was created.*

+## Files
+`character-sheets` - contains individual files that define the characters found in the Harvesta campaign.
+`harvesta-overview` - an explanation of the campaign, intended outcomes, and ways to get the solution.
+`harvesta-walkthrough` - a concise explanation of how to find the solution.

 ## Campaign JSON File
 In the following filepath in this directory, the campaign JSON files can be found.
 They must be named an integer (1, 2, 3, etc).